andydixon/DaFT/README.md

 ---

-## Extending Federaliser
+## Extending DaFT

-Federaliser is designed to be extensible.
+DaFT is designed to be extensible.
 You can add new Data Handlers and Exporters to support additional data sources and output formats.

 ---